z0noxz/ip2cidr/README.md

 # ip2cidr
 Converts IPADDRESS to CIDR, or return CIDR if already a valid one

-install using `cp ./ip2cidr /usr/local/bin` or similar.
+install using `make clean install`.